skyekiwi/documentation/docs/protocol/Introduction.md

 ---

 ## What is SkyeKiwi Protocol?
 SkyeKiwi is using a combination of multiple well-developed cryptographic schema to create a solution of securely sharing information in blockchain networks.
-The capacities of blockchain networks will be significantly enhanced when programable secrets can be processed through a decentralized network.
+The capacities of blockchain networks will be significantly enhanced when programmable secrets can be processed through a decentralized network.
 We believe an innovative and unique new economic model will be created when secrets are processed on blockchains.

 ## How does it work?

 The SkyeKiwi Client Library reads in files/FormData in binary stream, divide them in chunks, generate a random sealing key of 32 bytes and symmetrically encrypt these chunks with the sealing key.
-Later on, a list of all CIDs and the sealing key will go through a Threshold secret sharing library then encrypted with the according public key of recipeints and pushed to a public IPFS network.
+Later on, a list of all CIDs and the sealing key will go through a Threshold secret sharing library then encrypted with the according public key of recipients and pushed to a public IPFS network.
 The encrypted key shares will be composed into a metadata file and can be securely publicized.
 It will be stored on IPFS then publish the CID to a smart contract.

 ## Install